nlesc-sherlock/punchcardjs-demo/README.md

 npm run test

 # do the above steps plus some other things to get a demo website...
-npm run site
+npm run demo

-# ...and transpile a few more typescript files not directly related to the library
+# ...and transpile a few more typescript files not directly related to the
+# library (compiles into JavaScript despite errors)
-node_modules/.bin/tsc --target es5 site/ts/*.ts --outDir site/js
+node_modules/.bin/tsc --target es5 sites/demo/ts/*.ts --outDir sites/demo/js

 # change directory to the demo site
-cd site
+cd sites/demo/

 # start a webserver in that directory that serves the
 # webpage at localhost:8089